Skip to main content

 Rules for selecting the security policy

-You can define multiple checkov policies using selectors to target specific workloads, however, only can match.
-The selection process for this is as follows:
+Multiple checkov policies can be defined using selectors to target specific workloads, however, only one can match.
+The selection process is as follows:

-- If the checkov policy does not have a selector it is applied to all resources.
+1. If the checkov policy does not have a selector, it is applied to all resources.

-- If the checkov policy has a matching namespace selector it adds additional priority/weight.
+2. If the checkov policy has a matching namespace selector, it adds additional priority/weight.

-- If the checkov policy has a matching resource selector it adds even more priority/weight.
+3. If the checkov policy has a matching resource selector, it adds even more priority/weight.

-- The total weights are added up and the highest matching checkov policy is used.
+4. The total weights are added up, and the highest matching checkov policy is used.

 Why not merge multiple policies?

-We had the same idea, whereby we'd simply merge multiple policies together.
-The reasoning here is that adding an additional policy is needed to allow for an exception to the rule.
+The idea of merging multiple policies was considered, but it was determined that adding an additional policy is needed to allow for an exception to the rule.
 For example, if we define that all RDS databases must use encryption, but project 'A' can't do that, we need an exception.
-But policies are enforced because they strengthen security, so adding exceptions should be difficult/annoying in order to push for the better solution: fixing project A's lack of compliance.
+However, policies are enforced because they strengthen security, so adding exceptions should be difficult/annoying in order to push for the better solution: fixing project A's lack of compliance.